Travel to Canada or Mexico

-- You have time remaining on the period of stay for the nonimmigrant status (that is, the I-94 you last received will still be valid when you plan to reenter the U.S.)
+- You have time remaining on the period of stay for the nonimmigrant status (that is, the I-94 card, printout, or "tear-away" I-94 from the approval notice you last received will still be valid when you plan to reenter the U.S.)

 You are not eligible for automatic visa revalidation if:

-- You have applied for and been denied a visa while outside the U.S. (including in Canada or Mexico), even if you have a valid I-94 card.
+- You have applied for and been denied a visa while outside the U.S. (including in Canada or Mexico), even if you have a valid I-94 record.